-Details of the Society's objectives and its strategy to achieve them are provided in the Chief Executive's Statement on page 10.
+Details of the Society's objectives and its strategy to achieve them are provided in the Chief Executive's Statement on pages 10-11.

-The strategy was set for a five-year period beginning on 1 January 2017.
+The strategy was set for a five-year period beginning 1 January 2017 to 31 December 2021.
 The work to achieve the strategy is typically described in annual plans which take into account the immediate needs of the Society.
 The plans and the strategy are continually reviewed and challenged by the Board.